pokt-network/smt/docs/SMT.md

 - Leaf nodes contain the full path which they represent, as well as the value stored at that path.

-Inner nodes do **not** contain a path, as they represent a branch in the tree and not a path.
+Inner nodes do **not** contain a path, as they represent a branch in the trie and not a path.
 As such their children, _if they are extension nodes or leaf nodes_, will hold a path value.

 ### Visualisation

-The following diagram shows how paths are stored in the different nodes of the tree.
+The following diagram shows how paths are stored in the different nodes of the trie.
 In the actual SMT paths are not 8 bit binary strings but are instead the returned values of the `PathHasher` (discussed below).
 These are then used to calculate the path bit (`0` or `1`) at any index of the path byte slice.